CompPhysics/MLErasmus/README.md

 ## Practicalities

-1. Lectures are in the morning, from 9am-1130am.
+1. Lectures are in the morning, from 845am-1045am.
 2. Three hours of laboratory sessions for work on computational projects, from 2pm to 5pm;
-3. Lectures and lab sessions will all be at GANIL, starting January 18 at 9am.
-4. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
+3. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 We are aiming at having two projects to be handed in.
 These will be graded and should be finalized not later than two weeks after the course is over.
 Both projects count 50% each of the final grade.
-We plan to make the grades available not later than March 1, hopefully the grades will be available before that.
+We plan to make the grades available not later than February 1, hopefully the grades will be available before that.

 ## Lecture material
 _The link_ https://compphysics.github.io/MLErasmus/doc/web/course.html gives you direct access to the learning material with lectures slides and jupyter notebooks.
 Videos of the lectures will be added.

-##  Teaching schedule, topics and teachers
+##  Teaching schedule, topics and teacher

-### Teachers: Morten Hjorth-Jensen (MHJ), Per-Dimitri B. Sønderland (PDBS), and Kristian Wold (KW)
+### Teachers: Morten Hjorth-Jensen (MHJ)

 | | |
 |-|-|